aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

-  - feature requests and bugs filed against the developer preview module are triaged, and those that we decide to include in the module are linked in the tracking issue to indicate they are in scope.
-All P0 issues are fixed immediately, P1 issues are in scope for GA release, and P2 issues are deferred until we accumulate enough feedback to change its priority.
+  - feature requests and bugs filed against the developer preview module are triaged, and those that we decide to include in the module are linked in the tracking issue and tagged to a milestone on the GitHub project board to indicate they are in scope.
+P1 issues are added into scope if it's determined that implementation would require a breaking change.

-- **Quality Assurance** - Fix all P0 bugs as they are discovered and review all P1 bugs, making a clearly communicated fix/defer decision for each one
+- **Quality Assurance** - review all P1 bugs, making a clearly communicated fix/defer decision for each one

 ### Exit Criteria

+- **API Review** - The final API review is intended to be a checklist to review signals that the module is ready for general availability (GA).
+It is **not** intended to be another review of the API ergonomics, naming, etc. The API review will examine the following:

+    - breaking changes that were made after `developer-preview`
+    - bake time and usage
+    - guidance issues, user feedback indicative of a gap in the developer experience
+    - feature requests and bugs opened after moving to developer preview

-- **Bake time** - Modules will spend at least 3 months in developer preview to accumulate sufficient usage data to gain confidence in the API’s ergonomics and customer acceptance
+- **Bake time** - Modules will spend time in developer preview to accumulate sufficient usage data to gain confidence in the API’s ergonomics and customer acceptance.
+The API review will determine whether additional bake time is needed based on usage, module complexity, and customer feedback.

 - **Usage** - Module utilization in 2,000 or more stacks is considered sufficient usage.
 We will evaluate the language distribution of module use to